NETWAYS/ansible-logstash-pipeline/README.md

 Minimalist pipeline to parse Ansible logs on managed hosts

+Note, that Ansible uses it's module as part of the process name.
+So make the condition to route into this pipeline a regex check: `[process][name] =~ "ansible"`.

 ## Inputs and Outputs ##

 If you use files called `input.conf` and `output.conf` they will not collide with this rules, even when you want to pull new versions.